allanchua101/ipynta/README.md

 **ipynta** is a Python library for rapid development of image pre-processing pipelines.

-## High level overview of ipynta components
+## High level overview of ipynta pieces

 TODO: SHOW Diagram here